shamansir/pegjs-fn/README.md

 ### PEG.js FuNctional

-  Since [one recent commit](https://github.com/dmajda/pegjs/commit/fe1ca481abc7ee5a499a26eed226f06c9c2024d5) in original PegJS, this version is not named PegJS IMproved anymore (this commit fixes most of improvements I've wanted to achieve here), but just remains to be PEG.js FunCtional.
+  Since [one recent commit](https://github.com/dmajda/pegjs/commit/fe1ca481abc7ee5a499a26eed226f06c9c2024d5) in original PegJS, this version is not named PegJS IMproved anymore (this commit fixes most of improvements I've wanted to achieve here), but just remains to be PEG.js FuNctional.

   * Generated parsers are more human-readable and they are in JS-only, no bytecode (if it is a benefit for you; but I'll also make speed/size the comparison when tests will pass)
   * A virtual JS context is created for user code, so it lies in its own separate environment